segmentio/segment-docs/src/connections/destinations/catalog/moloco-rmp/index.md

 In Moloco Commercial Media, the [page_id](https://mcm-docs.moloco.com/docs/51-user-event-data-specifications#page_view-event-type) attribute is required for the PAGE_VIEW event.
 Using the Web SDK, the page_id can be associated with the path attribute.
 However for iOS/Android, as we do not have an appropriate field for page_id, we recommend using the **Page Identifier Token** field.

-This field accepts key:value pairs of strings that can identify the page.
+The Page Identifier Token field accepts key:value pairs of strings that can identify the page.
 Stringification Logic is: {key}:{value}s concatenated by ";"

 As page_id has a higher priority, **Page Identifier Token** will be ignored if page_id is passed